Leonardo Bistolfi: Symbolist period

-After 1905 Symbolist imagery, though not always understood, became more widespread in Italy through the work of Bistolfi’s many pupils and imitators, who dominated the fields of civic and memorial sculpture until the 1920s.
+After 1905 Symbolist imagery, though not always understood, became more widespread in Italy through the work of Bistolfi's many pupils and imitators, who dominated the fields of civic and memorial sculpture until the 1920s.
 There was criticism of his work, however, notably from the Futurists, who accused him of producing works that were excessively decorative and lacking in form.
-This was at a time when Bistolfi’s participation in various juries and commissions provided him with considerable influence in matters of official sculpture.
+This was at a time when Bistolfi's participation in various juries and commissions provided him with considerable influence in matters of official sculpture.

 In 1906 he produced a monument to the painter Giovanni Segantini La bellezza liberata dalla materia ('Beauty liberated from matter') known also as L'alpe ('the Alp'), which is conserved at the Galleria Nazionale d'Arte Moderna in Rome.
-The Italian 20 Centesimi coin issued from 1908-35, often called "Libertà Librata" (Flying Liberty), was designed by Bistolfi.
+The Italian 20 Centesimi coin issued from 1908 to 1935, often called "Libertà Librata" (Flying Liberty), was designed by Bistolfi.

 While continuing to work on many funerary monuments and public sculptures, among which is the marble relief monument to Giosuè Carducci (1908–26; Bologna, Piazza Carducci) and the bronze equestrian monument to Giuseppe Garibaldi (1912–28; Savona, Piazzale dell’Eroe dei Due Mondi), with the end of World War I Bistolfi was also active as a maker of monuments – particularly in Piemont – to those killed in the course of the war.
 This work would have culminated in his ambitious monument To the Fallen for Turin, which he began in 1926, but the project was never completed.